 Cauliflowers are usually available in plenty in India during winters and in monsoon and we have many recipes that are quite popular with gobi like gobi fry, cauliflower sabzi, Gobi Manchurian etc...

 I have been getting many requests asking me to post several tried and tested recipes of mine and unfortunately, I have not been able to update recipes along with videos these days due to time constraints.

 Hence, I decided to post recipes that are genuine and tried by me in written directions and not a video.
 Hopefully, with time I will update these recipes of mine with the videos as well.

 I have already shared some of the cauliflower recipes on the blog and hope to add some more varieties that are apt for everyone to make and try at home.

 Cauliflower recipes are simple and easy to make if we follow basic instructions in cleaning and cutting them and then making a recipe out of them is very easy.

-Important points while using a cauliflower for a recipe:
+Important points while using a cauliflower

 - Firstly, boil some water.

 - Remove the florets with a knife and then blanch them in water.